Academic and Grade Appeals

 4. The Faculty-Student Appeals Committee will be the final authority in resolution of grade appeals, with the following exception.
 The student or the faculty member issuing the grade may within ten days submit an appeal in writing to the Dean of the College of Public Health setting forth their reasons for believing they were not accorded a fair hearing.
 The Dean will review the record and facts of the case and may return the matter to the Committee for reconsideration.
 The decision of the Dean as to whether the case should be reopened will be final.

 College of Public Health professional program students should use the following procedure for appeals concerning general academic matters, other than grades or other course evaluations (e.g., constitution of programs, suspension, or dismissal).

 1. A student who wishes to appeal or register a complaint regarding an official notification should meet with their faculty mentor in an attempt to resolve the conflict.

-2. If the matter is not resolved, the appeal or concern may be submitted in writing to the Associate Dean for Academic Affairs, with a copy to the Assistant Dean for Student Affairs.
+2. If the matter is not resolved, the appeal or concern may be submitted in writing to the Assistant Dean for Academic Affairs, with a copy to the Assistant Dean for Student Affairs.
 This written appeal must be presented within thirty days after official notification of an action is received by the student.

-3. If the appeal to the Associate Dean for Academic Affairs is denied, within thirty days of receipt of the denial notice a written appeal may be made to the COPH Curriculum Committee.
+3. If the appeal to the Assistant Dean for Academic Affairs is denied, within thirty days of receipt of the denial notice a written appeal may be made to the COPH Curriculum Committee.
 Normally the COPH Curriculum Committee serves as the final appeal committee.
 If the Committee is unable to resolve the issue, the matter is sent to the COPH Dean who makes the final determination.